Going to see the Midnight in the Garden of Good and Evil Girl in Savannah

 Mostly I'm just reminded of the time I went back to my hometown, walked down an alley and happened across a guy out mowing his lawn with a semi-automatic pistol in a holster strapped to his hip.
 Now that's a gun in a garden!

-I said out loud in an I'm-making-fun-of-you voice, "oh look at me with my open carry license at the ready for afternoon misdeeds requiring gunfire in my yard."
+I said out loud in an I'm-making-fun-of-you voice, "oh look at me at 3pm on a random Thursday at the ready just in case of misdeeds in my yard requiring gunfire."
 He couldn't hear me over the roar of his 500 horse power lawn mower, which for sure was important for my safety.)

 Anyway.
 This Bird Girl sculpture you see on the Midnight on the Garden of Good and Evil cover I wanted to get a gander at.
 It's no longer in Bonaventure Cemetery.
 They had to take the sculpture out of the cemetery -- where it was originally when this photo was taken -- because so many tourists were tromping out there.
 And I can see why.
 The cemetery is named Bonadventure.
 What a name.
 We don't have names of this caliber north of the Mason Dixon.
 We need more misty swamp heat to get all up in our creative like this.